curatorsigma/critic-format/TEI_subspec.md

 ## File Naming Scheme
 The names for TEI files SHOULD be `{manuscript name}_{folio}_{recto/verso}` for folios.

-Manuscripts in scroll form (or other forms without natural pagebreaks) SHOULD be given as a single TEI file.
+Manuscripts in scroll form (or other forms without natural pagebreaks) SHOULD be given as an individual TEI file for each image.
-Their filename SHOULD be `{manuscript name}`
+Their filename SHOULD be `{manuscript name}_{image-id}`

 ## Directory Structure
 `critic` uses this directory structure.
 For interchange purposes, you are free to use any directory structure that seems convenient.